earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ~~~

 <div class="notice--big--primary">

-**Can we have immutable data class instances and mutable named tuple instances?**
+So far, we know that data class instances are mutable by default, and named tuple instances are immutable. **But can we have immutable data class instances and mutable named tuple instances?**

 - You can make data class instances immutable by setting `frozen` to `True` in the `@dataclass` decorator.
 - But you *cannot* have mutable named tuple instances.